teomoraitis/MarineTracker/README.md

 ## Project Description

 MarineTracker is a web-based platform for real-time vessel tracking using AIS (Automatic Identification System) data.
-AIS data is replayed in real-time from a 6-month historical dataset sourced from Zenodo.

 Key features include:
 - **Real-time visualization of vessels** on a map with details like location, status, type, and course.